tel/old-blog/_posts/2014-07-23-types_of_data.md

 [^showing-void]: This code won't work by itself.
 The code which knows how to show `a + b` assumes we can show both `a` and `b`.
 So far we haven't explained how to show `Void` and we can't use `deriving Show`.
 Of course, "showing `Void`" doesn't make sense because there's never anything to show, so we just have to tell the compiler this fact: `instance Show Void where show _ = error "impossible!"`

-but not the right using `Inr` since it would demand we produce a value of type `Void` which is impossible.
+but we cannot produce the right-side value right using `Inr` since it would demand we produce a value of type `Void` which is impossible.
 Further, we cannot construct any values of type `Void + Void` as both the left and right constructors are blocked: `Void + Void` is just as unobtainable as `Void` is.

 Now that we've talked about the way we can consider the type `a + b` and the way we can construct it we must examine how we use values of